 A Safety and Set-up instruction booklet is provided with each Teledyne TWT.
 It contains good advice on set-up procedures to prevent infant mortality problems.
 The high voltage power supply should be designed to limit energy dissipation to substantially less than 10J with at least several ohms of series resistance in the TWT cathode connection.
 The tube also should be provided with adequate cooling so that temperatures are maintained within the recommended ranges under all operating conditions.
 Unlike SSAs, however, TWTs can operate for short periods at chill plate temperatures above their recommended level.
 TWTs are equipped with thermal interlocks to prevent permanent damage.
 Any TWT in this catalog can be special ordered for prolonged operation at temperatures reasonably beyond the recommended limits.

-Modern TWTs are designed with low temperature cathodes capable of between 20,000 and 50,000 hours of continuous operation, depending on the application.
+Modern TWTs are designed with low temperature cathodes capable of at least 20,000 hours of continuous operation.
 Many Teledyne TWTs have accumulated three to five times this life.
 A key to achieving long cathode life is to maintain heater voltage within it’s recommended range.
 If the tube is to spend a substantial portion of its’ life in standby, cathode life can be extended by reducing heater voltage 10% during standby.
 The majority of Teledyne TWTs employ shadow grids to turn the electron beam on and off.
 For most applications the life and reliability of shadow grid versions is equal to or greater than their ungridded counterparts.
 However, for those situations where the TWT is expected to be turned on and off infrequently and to operate uninterrupted for thousands of hours, ungridded versions will offer maximum life.

 Current process and fabrication technologies have eliminated the need to periodically "refresh" tube vacuum during prolonged storage.
 If there is concern about turning-on a tube after storage, an extended heater warm-up of from 8 to 24 hours prior to the application of cathode voltage should be adequate.
 The primary enemies of TWTs are foreign material in HV and RF connectors and corrosion-causing moisture.
 Keeping stored tubes clean and dry is the best means of insuring high vacuum integrity and long life.